“... but he comes so that the world may learn that I love the Father and do exactly what my Father has commanded me.” -John 14:31a

 Let’s reflect on this a bit.
 Jesus created the world.
 The world wanted to be like God and rebelled.
 Then God built a bridge back to Himself through Christ who agreed to take our punishment and has given all those who call on Him for salvation His righteousness.

-By believing and trusting in what Jesus did for world—and each of us—at the Cross, this amazing reconciliation is available to us.
+By believing and trusting in what Jesus did for the world—and each of us—at the cross, this amazing reconciliation is available to us.

-Please go tell someone about Christ’s love for them.
+Please go tell someone about Christ’s love for the world.

 John's travels for ministry behind the Iron Curtain led him to found East-West Ministries International in 1993.
 John and his wife, Susie, live in Dallas, Texas and have a grown daughter and two grandchildren.